 My husband and I share a love of football that runs deep through our relationship.
 The first time I went to his house was for a Super Bowl party.
 In college, we went to nearly every home game and watched every away game.
 We even each pledged our allegiance to our football teams in our wedding vows (Go Raiders!), which was completely unplanned.
 For us, it’s deeper than just watching games; it’s tracking stats, playing Fantasy Football, reading reports on our favorite players, and betting the next week’s laundry on Sunday night’s game.
 We love football.

 I’ve always looked forward to the day we could share our love of football with our little one.
 Not because we expect our child to love the same things we do, but because the idea of spending time together focused on something that was foundational in building our family makes my heart soar.

-Now that we have a seven-month-old baby and football season is finally here, I find myself daydreaming about how we’ll spend Saturday and Sunday afternoons this fall.
+Now that we have a baby and football season is finally here, I find myself daydreaming about how we’ll spend Saturday and Sunday afternoons this fall.
 Yes, our college football Saturdays and NFL Sundays are going to look different now that we have a baby, but that doesn’t mean they won’t be fun.
 They might even be better!
 I mean, who can resist a baby crawling around in a football onesie?

 If you’re like us and want to enjoy this football season with a new addition to your team, here are a few tips to make game day a little easier.